Material Selection Policy: Curtis Memorial Library, Brunswick, Maine: Approved by Curtis Board of Directors 1-21-10, revised May, 2017

 1. Materials which are no longer useful in the light of the stated objectives of the library will be systematically weeded from the collection according to accepted professional practices, and based on the following guidelines:

-– Remove physically worn out or damaged materials
+1. Remove physically worn out or damaged material

 REQUESTS FOR WITHDRAWAL OF OBJECTIONABLE RESOURCES

-1. If a patron expresses objection to material in the library collection, the librarian receiving the complaint will listen to the patron’s concerns, explain CML’s materials selection policy to the patron, and ask the patron if they’d like to fill out a Request for Reconsideration form.
-(A non-librarian staff member receiving the complaint should refer the patron to a librarian.)
-If the patron chooses to fill out the form, he/she will be told that the form will be given to the Director for consideration and that he/she will be contacted after the Director’s review.
+1. If a patron (a patron is defined as a citizen of Brunswick or Harpswell who has a current Curtis library card) expresses objection to material in the library collection, the librarian receiving the complaint will listen to the patron’s concerns, explain CML’s materials selection policy to the patron, and ask the patron if they would like to fill out a Request for Reconsideration form.
+(A non-librarian staff member receiving the complaint will refer the patron to a librarian.).
+Only patrons as defined above may challenge titles.

-2. Upon receipt of a written complaint, the Director and the appropriate materials selector will check reviews on the item in question, determine if it meets the standards of the materials selection policy.
-The Director will then decide whether or not to retain the material, and will inform the patron of the decision.
+2. Upon receipt of a written complaint, the Director and the appropriate department manager will determine if material meets the standards of the selection policy and will inform the patron of the decision.
 The Director will also keep the library Board informed of any major challenges to materials in the library.
 Materials subject to complaint shall not be removed from use pending final action.

 REPLACEMENT OF LOST MATERIALS BY PATRONS